znation2010/capstone-project-Conference-page/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse and my coding partners for being my navigators in this awesome project.
+I would like to thank

+- Microverse and my coding partners for being my navigators in this awesome project.
+- Cindy Shin for making this design available for use under the Creative Commons License

 <p align="right">(<a href="#readme-top">back to top</a>)</p>